Machine learning with neural networks: Beyond mean-field theory

-The mean-field result (\ref{eq:alphac_mft}) is different from (\ref{eq:alphac_rsb}), but it is very close.
-Most of the time, mean-field theories do not give such good results, they are usually used to gain merely a qualitative understanding of phase transitions.
-In the Hopfield model the mean-field theory works so well because the connections are global: every neuron is connected with every other neuron.
+This is close to, yet significantly different from the best theoretical estimate, Equation (\ref{eq:alphac_rsb}), and also different from the mean-field result (\ref{eq:alphac_mft}).
+To put these results into context, note that for other systems mean-field theories tend to give results much worse than here.
+Usually, mean-field theories yield at best a qualitative description of a phase transition.
+For the Hopfield network, by contrast, the mean-field theory works very well because every neuron is connected with every other neuron.
 This helps to average out the fluctuations in Equation (\ref{eq:mfa}).
-The most precise Monte-Carlo simulations (Section \ref{sec:mcs}) for finite values of $N$ \cite{Volk} yield upon extrapolation to $N=\infty$

-This is close to, yet significantly different from the best theoretical estimate, Equation (\ref{eq:alphac_rsb}), and also different from the mean-field result (\ref{eq:alphac_mft}).
+In physical systems with local interactions, mean-field theories tend to work better in higher dimensions, because there are more neighbours to average over (Exercise~3.5).